lablup/backend.ai-kernels/README.md

   number of available CPU cores to the container.
 This is for legacy parallel computation libraries.

+Note that the implementation of query/batch modes, runtime-type and service-ports are the responsibility of the kernel runner in the agent codebase.
+For most computation kernels based Python (e.g., Anaconda, NVIDIA GPU Cloud, etc.) may simply reuse the implementation and labels from the standard "python" image.

 Currently we support two major base Linux distros, Ubuntu and Alpine.

 ### Example: An Ubuntu-based kernel